 Hay Alert Website

-The Hay Alert website is available to help farmers impacted by Hurricane Florence secure winter hay supplies.
+The Hay Alert website is available to help farmers impacted by flooding and natural disasters to secure winter hay supplies and access other important services.

 Dr. Matt Poore, NC State Extension.
 This document was reviewed by Dan Wells and Bryan Blinson

 Hay that was not flooded but that was stored outside and exposed to a lot of rain will in most cases not be a total loss.
 Pasture that was flooded might be a complete loss depending on the species and the time it was underwater.
-In a phone report on October 3, a producer in Pender County observed that in his area all fescue pastures that were underwater more than 2 days were dead, but bahiagrass and bermudagrass pastures with similar flooding were green and growing after the waters receded.
-He is planning on overseeding these areas with oats and crimson clover, and then planning on planting back with bahiagrass.
-In the next few weeks any pastures that were severely impacted need to be assessed and overseeded with winter annuals so grazing is available by early spring.
-More detail about hay and pasture management following the flood can be found at the Amazing Grazing homepage.
+More detail about hay and pasture management following the flood can be found at the Amazing Grazing and the NC Forage Program websites.

 Keep in mind there is a lot of hay and other alternative sources of feed for livestock in the state that was not damaged by Florence.
 The Hay Alert website is an important starting point for you as you plan your winter hay needs.
 Take a look at that and contact your County N.C.
 Cooperative Extension office or another advisor to get help.